axu732/Research-Project-ChatGPT-Prototype/README.md

 # How to run

-In the ChatGPT class, add an access token from OpenAI in order to access ChatGPT.
-Then compile and run the application through maven by using `mvn exec:java`.
+You will first want to create a file named `apiKey.txt` in the same folder as `App.java`.
+There paste in an OpenAI API key.
+Then run the program via `mvn exec:java`

 For previous version type `1.0`.